 Presentations

-The Volunteers of USS SLATER will travel to Libraries, Schools, American Legion Posts, VFW’s, and other group meetings and speak about the history of USS SLATER and other Destroyer Escorts.
+USS SLATER volunteers are proud to travel to other locations and educate others on Destroyer Escorts and the important role they played in history.
+We would be honored if you would host one of our volunteers and allow them to present to your group.
 Most presentations are around an hour in length, but all of them can be customized to fit your needs.
 There is a suggested donation to the museum for each presentation.

 Contact Shanna to book a presentation!
 Listed below are the presentations we are currently offering: